 When you arrive you don your apron (yours to keep) wash your hands, and take a seat at the kitchen counter.
 After a brief introduction, we begin discussing the recipes for the class.
 You will learn how and where to shop and select all the ingredients and learn the key techniques which make the dish a success.

 What makes the dish a success is a combination of many factors.
 The skill of the cook, timing, technique, seasoning and presentation.
 My teacher referred to this as the three "P's"-purchasing, preparation and presentation.
 Paying attention to these critical details will help insure your culinary success.

-We will serve the first glass of wine when most of the knife work is out of the way.
+We serve the first glass of wine when most of the knife work is out of the way.
 It is usually served with a small light bite that Julie found during her shopping for the class.
-It could be local artesian cheese, fresh almonds or a special heirloom vegetable or fruit.
+It could be local artisan cheese, fresh almonds or a special heirloom vegetable or fruit.

 The table is set, and we enjoy the menu with wine and conversation.
 After the meal, we have a quick recap of the techniques, and you are off to your next wine country stop.